kobezzza/Escaper/README.md

 }
 ```

-If a value of parameter is set to `-1`, then all found matches will be removed from the final string, or if the value will be set to
+If a value of a parameter is set to `-1`, then all found matches will be removed from the final string, or if the value will be set to
 `true`/`false` they will be included/excluded.

 If parameter `opt_withCommentsOrParams` is boolean: